Parchment and vellum making

 Issues affecting the viability of the craft

-A lack of understanding is the highest hurdle – so few people even know what vellum is that its significance in documenting mankind’s time on planet Earth has been lost.
+Public awareness: So few people even know what vellum is that its significance in documenting mankind’s time on planet Earth has been lost.
 The recent debate between the House of Commons and The House of Lords is a classic example of ‘short-term thinking’.
 This attitude is not good for parchment and vellum.

 - Association of Gilders